Analysing Knowledge Construction in Online Learning: Adapting the Interaction Analysis Model for Unstructured Large-Scale Discourse: Introduction

-Despite recent progress, manual coding remains labour intensive, time consuming, and susceptible to subjectivity \parencite{Dornauer2024}.
-Studies must establish and maintain interrater reliability, and disagreements often require negotiated coding \parencite{Hallgren2012}.
+Despite recent progress, manual coding remains labour-intensive, time-consuming, and susceptible to subjectivity \parencite{Dornauer2024}.
+Studies must establish and maintain inter-rater reliability, and disagreements often require negotiated coding \parencite{Hallgren2012}.
 To reduce delay and improve scalability, researchers have explored automated discourse classification for timely feedback.
 Deep learning and other supervised approaches have been used to identify phases of knowledge construction \parencite{Hu2021}.
 However, performance varies with language, context, and the availability of labelled data, and key challenges persist \parencite{Hu2022}.

-Recent advances in large pretrained language models have transformed natural language processing and offer improved contextual understanding for educational discourse analysis \parencite{Gunawardena2023}.
-Models such as BERT, RoBERTa, and DeBERTa show strong performance on downstream tasks including stance detection, sentiment analysis, and argumentative discourse modelling \parencite{Devlin2019,He2021}.
-Their application to fine grained classification of knowledge construction, however, remains underexplored \parencite{Nguyen2023}.
+Recent advances in large pre-trained language models have substantially improved contextual representation in educational discourse analysis, including work grounded in the Interaction Analysis Model (IAM) \parencite{Castellanos-Reyes2025,sakeef2025detecting,Gunawardena2023}.
+Transformer architectures such as BERT, RoBERTa, and DeBERTa have demonstrated strong performance on related discourse tasks (e.g., stance detection, sentiment analysis, and argumentation modelling) \parencite{Devlin2019,He2021}.
+However, their application to fine-grained classification of IAM-based knowledge construction remains limited.
+Prior studies typically rely on small or imbalanced datasets, employ coarse category schemes, and focus on single, well-structured discussion contexts, with little evaluation of cross-domain robustness \parencite{Dubovi2020,Nguyen2023,Gunawardena2023}.

-This study addresses that gap by proposing a DeBERTa-v3-large–based classifier that integrates focal loss, label smoothing, and R-Drop regularisation \parencite{Liang2021,Lin2020,Szegedy2016}.
-The approach aims to identify phases of knowledge construction in online discussions and to improve robustness under limited and imbalanced labelled data.
+In addition, models optimised for specific datasets or domains are often quickly outperformed by newer language-model variants, improving raw performance but hindering the development of stable, theory-grounded approaches that can be reused across studies \parencite{Castellanos-Reyes2025,mim2025words}.
+Consequently, existing automated methods provide only partial support for reliably distinguishing nuanced IAM phases—such as sharing, exploration, and integration—within large-scale, noisy social media discourse \parencite{Nguyen2023,Dubovi2020}.

+Therefore, this study aims to propose and validate a framework that integrates an IAM-inspired codebook with an automated classifier trained on a balanced category training set, enabling large-scale analysis of knowledge construction in online learning environments.